benzookapi/shopify-barebone-app-sample/docs/ARCHITECTURE.md

     Checkout->>Checkout: Apply allowed operations
 ```

 Functions must be deterministic and use only the input declared by their input query.
-Logging, arbitrary network calls, and reading the app database are not part of the runtime path.
+They must comply with Shopify's Wasm ABI and resource limits.
+Logging, arbitrary network calls unless explicitly supported by that Function API, and reading the app database are not part of the normal runtime path.

 ## Infrastructure Independence